 Does degenerative scoliosis ever require surgery?

-Like many spine conditions, degenerative scoliosis typically only requires surgery after all nonsurgical methods of treatment have been exhausted and no pain relief has been achieved.
+Like many spine conditions, degenerative scoliosis typically only requires surgery after nonsurgical methods of treatment have been exhausted and symptoms remain debilitating enough to affect quality of life.
 One of the few exceptions occurs when a patient’s scoliosis is so severe that breathing and certain functions become difficult.

 The first step toward finding pain relief is to ask your doctor about the conservative treatments available to you.
-These conservative treatments focus on relieving pain and realigning the vertebrae of your spine without surgical intervention.
+These conservative treatments focus on relieving pain, improving mobility and promoting spine health without surgical intervention.
 For many patients, this treatment alone can make the degenerative scoliosis manageable enough to be able to enjoy regular activities.

 Before you consider surgery for degenerative scoliosis, your doctor may have you try a series of nonsurgical treatments, such as: